clap-rs/clap/README.md

 }
 ```

-If you were to compile the above program and run it with the flag `--help` or `-h` (or `help` subcommand, since we defined `test` as a subcommand) the following would be output
+If you were to compile either of the above programs and run them with the flag `--help` or `-h` (or `help` subcommand, since we defined `test` as a subcommand) the following would be output

 ```sh
 $ myapp --help